 From Skype to Teams

-Windows 11 has tried its best to make online communication better by introducing Chat from Microsoft Teams (a part of Windows), included for consumers and is free to use.
+Windows 11 has tried its best to make online communication better by introducing Chat from Microsoft Teams (a part of Windows), including for consumers, and is free to use.
 Teams is compatible with other platforms and devices too.